ReneeErnst/end-to-end-model-test-gcp/README.md

 #### Running the job locally
 It is best practice to test training your job locally (usually on a sample of data) to ensure your packaged code is working before submitting your job to run on AI Platform.
-Make sure to run this from the location of your repo.
+Make sure to run this from the location of your repo and ensure all required packages have been installed.
 The command structure for this is:

 ##### Authentication:
 When running locally, make sure that you are first authenticated.